-You’ll love this ultimate guide to memorizing Scripture covering top tips, how-tos, and our favorites lists of Bible verses to memorize.
+You’ll love this ultimate guide to memorizing Scripture covering top tips, how-tos, and our favorites of Bible verses to memorize.

 Two years ago my oldest child came home from youth group and declared that she wanted to stop showing horses so she could join our church’s Bible quiz team.